Greek Lemon Chicken Orzo

 Serving suggestions

-• Storage: Let the lemon orzo chicken cool completely, then store it in an airtight container in the refrigerator for up to 3 days.
+• Storage: Cool completely, then refrigerate in an airtight container up to 3 days.

-• Reheating: Reheat gently on the stovetop over low heat or in the microwave.
-Add a splash of stock or water to loosen the orzo, as it will thicken as it sits.
-Finish with a squeeze of fresh lemon and a drizzle of olive oil to revive the flavors.
+• Reheating: Warm gently on the stovetop or in the microwave with a splash of stock or water to loosen the orzo.
+Finish with fresh lemon and a drizzle of olive oil.

 A cast iron skillet with lemon orzo chicken and two serving utensils on a table.